ucsb-cs56-projects/cs56-games-poker/README.md

 Betting
 =======
 * If you choose to bet, enter the amount in the betting field and press bet or enter
-* As of now, raising is implemented as a response to a bet.
+* As of now, raising is not implemented as a response to a bet.

 Folding
 =======